 When it comes to describing what you want at a restaurant, having the right vocabulary is important.

-You need it to explain and create the world around you, whether you want to add a certain pizza ingredient or describe the meal that you had to someone later.
+This is true whether you want to add a certain pizza ingredient or describe the meal that you had to someone.

 Vocabulary is the cornerstone of languages, the most basic set of building blocks to construct your Italian skills.

 Including vocabulary exercises in your learning will expand and advance your language capabilities.

 - Why Should Vocabulary Exercises Be a Priority in Your Italian Practice?

 - Feast Your Eyes on 6 Italian Vocabulary Exercise Resources